 Chemical Control: Spinosad, chlorpyrifos, tebufenozide and pyrethroids such as permethrin and cypermethrin are the most commonly used insecticides for the control of armyworms.
-There is also a new insecticide on the market, indoxacarb, which will also provide control for armyworms.
 The best time to spray with an insecticide is when the larvae are hatching; this allows maximum control of the population.
 This also provides the opportunity to determine the degree of predator activity and dispersal deaths.
-Insecticides are more effective when applied at dusk or dawn, when the armyworms are the most active.
+Insecticides are more effective when applied at dusk or dawn when the armyworms are the most active.
 It is important to practice sound resistance management practices by alternating chemistries.

-Cultural Control: Weeds growing within and surrounding the field should be controlled, as armyworms can build up in these areas.
+Cultural Control: Weeds growing within and surrounding the field should be controlled as armyworms can build up in these areas.
 When seeding, it is important to monitor weeds along the field's borders and on ditch banks for eggs and larvae.
 Armyworms will also migrate from surrounding cotton and alfalfa fields.
 Fields should be disked immediately following harvest to kill larvae pupating in the soil.

-Post-Harvest Control: There are no methods for the post-harvest control of armyworms.
+Post-Harvest Control: There are no effective methods for the post-harvest control of beet armyworms.